 - A. Jesus married Mary Magdalene. - B. His daughter Sarah grew up in France. - C. His deity was invented in AD 325. - D. We have the wrong NT Gospels in our Bibles. - E. The roots of Christianity lie in the "Divine Feminine." - F. Christians cover up this conspiracy.
-(But even up to the last fictional scene they never actually see evidence of Mary's sarcophagus and the chests proving these claims.)
+(However, even in the last fictional scene, they never see evidence of Mary's sarcophagus and the chests proving these claims.)